vuejs/vitepress/docs/en/guide/using-vue.md

 Hello {{ 1 + 1 }}
 ```

-Note that this might prevent certain tokens from being syntax highlighted properly.
+Note that this may prevent certain tokens from being syntax-highlighted properly.

 ## Using CSS Pre-processors